ex0-tekk/Diabolist-VR/Readme.md

 - VR controller functionality, physics, visuals, performance are all enhanced & improved through various tools, mods & .ini settings.

-**Diabolist VR aims to be a simple to setup & play, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding,** I tried my best to create a nostalgic Diablo vibe while adventuring through the province of Skyrim.
+**Diabolist VR aims to be a simple to setup & play, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding, I tried my best to create a nostalgic Diablo vibe while adventuring through the province of Skyrim.**
-#

-## DEV DETAILS AND TEST SPECS.

-### Developed and tested with this HMD and PC setup:

- - Oculus Rift S.
- - Win 10 ver.
-1909 Fully Updated.
- - Ryzen 7 3800x AMD Processor.
- - 32 Gigs of G-Skill 14-34 Low Latency RAM.
- - Kingston NVMe M.2 1tb SSD.
- - Nvidia 3090 GPU.
-#
-The initial wabbajack setup file is 4.80 gb & the finished install folder size is 94 gb, for a total size of roughly 99 gb, it’s **Highly Recommended** that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD _should_ be fine.

-**I focused heavily on optimizing DVR** during development and testing via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion, most players *should* have good performance with multiple HMDs on higher-end modern PCs.

-Since I use a Rift S, the skyrimvr.ini / skyrimprefs.ini files will reflect that, so a few of these .ini settings need to be adjusted to suit your specific HMD.
-I will go over that and other recommended settings throughout this guide.
 #

 ## GAMEPLAY PREP.